 — Bleeding Fool (@BleedingFool) December 24, 2018

 Looks like we have a clear winner in the online polls.
-Why did nobody pick Rocky IV??
+But why did nobody pick Rocky IV??